An all-pasta cookbook by Al Forno's Johanne Killeen and George Germon

 I ventured into the recipe section cheered on by the opening warning: "don't trust people who don't like pasta."
 Who wouldn't agree with that!?

 So far, I've made two recipes.
-I hesitated when choosing "Spaghetti all Chitarra with Potatoes, Sage and Gorgonzola" thinking that the double carbs (potato with pasta?) plus butter and cheese would be too rich but I was so wrong: it was perfectly balanced and its addition of fresh sage made it a luscious companion to a veal roast because its creamy, musky flavors perfectly compliments the somewhat bland taste of veal.
+I hesitated when choosing "Spaghetti all Chitarra with Potatoes, Sage and Gorgonzola" thinking that the double carbs (potato with pasta?) plus butter and cheese would be too rich but I was so wrong: it was perfectly balanced and its addition of fresh sage made it a luscious companion to a veal roast because its creamy, musky flavors perfectly compliments the somewhat pale taste of veal.

 The other I chose, "Spaghetti Baked with a Gutsy Roasted Tomato Sauce," had big flavor and a wow response.
 The book is worth having if only for this recipe and cooking method.
 I love baked pasta but find that most are either too elaborate for weekday cooking or instead they're dominated by cream or béchamel sauces.
 Instead this one -- which cooks entirely in only 30 minutes -- uses a novel method of making an oven-roasted sauce of tomato, anchovy, garlic and fennel (wild, fronds or seeds), oregano and red pepper flakes, to which nearly-cooked spaghetti is added for 5 minutes of baking at the end.
 I didn't have any kind of fennel on hand so I doubled the garlic and the red pepper flakes.
 I also cooked and added a full 16 oz. box of DeCecco spagettini to the sauce, instead of the half-pound that the recipe called for, and the result was perfection.